ivivanov18/Private_Blockchain/README.md

 - Run the command `npm install` to install the dependencies
 - Run the program `node simpleChain.js`

-## Testing

-To test code:
-1: Open a command prompt or shell terminal after install node.js.
-2: Enter a node session, also known as REPL (Read-Evaluate-Print-Loop).

 ## To improve

 - Refactor the code to separate the implementation of the Block, Blockchain, and code for testing in different files